Paleontological Site Arroio Cancela

 The Paleontological Site Arroio Cancela is located within the city of Santa Maria, a municipality of Rio Grande do Sul, the southernmost state of Brazil.
-The site is situated in the neighbourhood Nossa Senhora de Lourdes at an altitude of 107 metres above sea level.
+The site is situated in the neighbourhood Nossa Senhora de Lourdes at approximately 110 metres above sea level.
 The fossils have been discovered within the sediments of the Santa Maria Formation, they are vertebrates from the Triassic period and are about 225 million years old.